 When thinking about foam insulation in your home, it is important to know the two different options.
-Closed cell and Open Cell foam have very distinct characteristics.
+Closed-cell and open-cell foam have very distinct characteristics.
 J. Anderson Insulation is your expert for both types and can help you navigate through the process to decide which is better for your home.

 Closed cell foam is comprised of tiny cells that are packed together tightly.
 Those cells are then filled with gas so they can expand and fill any area, no matter the size or the shape.
-Closed cell foam is much denser than open cell, and it can be a great insulator from the outside elements.
+Closed-cell foam is much denser than open-cell, and it can be a great insulator from the outside elements.
 It has a high R-value, which means it is a great option for any Missouri or Illinois homeowner looking to save money on heating and cooling costs.

-Open cell foam differs in its properties because air fills in the empty space between the cells.
+Open-cell foam differs in its properties because air fills in the empty space between the cells.
 It has a much softer feeling than closed cell and can be beneficial in many situations.
-Even without the dense properties, open cell foam is a great insulator and is used in many different environments.
+Even without the dense properties, open-cell foam is a great insulator and is used in many different environments.
 If you have any questions about these two options, and which is the right one for you, please give us a call 7 days a week.

 We serve all of greater St. Louis and Metro East.
 Our highly trained experts will be able to assist you in whichever you decide to use for your home.
 We even offer free consultations!
 We understand that you may not know which option is correct for your home, so it is always best to consult an expert.
 Our client satisfaction rate will ensure that you always get the best insulation for any budget or project.